Cancer and Pain Management

 What if I need to change my pain medicine?

 If you are dissatisfied with the medicine you have been prescribed, talk with your healthcare provider or cancer treatment team.
 There may be other ways to ease the pain, including switching to a different pain medicine.
-Your doctor might also change the way you are taking the medicine.
+Your provider might also change the way you are taking the medicine.

-Be sure to talk with your healthcare provider if the medicine isn't working.
+Talk with your healthcare provider if the medicine isn't working.
 A different pain medicine, different dose, or different combination of pain medicines may be needed if: